Improv Tip #1 for...

 The same concept applies just as much in your relations with others:

 I met a woman who said that her adult children only spoke with her once a week.
-That was before she tried improv.
+She begged them to call more often, but they didn't want to.
+That was before she did improv.

 After she took some classes, they started calling her several times a week and spending time with her far more often.
 They told her she had stopped being a nag.
 They said she was more fun.